Poland Global Payroll & Tax Information Guide

 Social security contributions are obligatory and payable by employers.
 They are financed by both employers and employees.
 Employers must deduct the appropriate amount from the employees’ salaries and pay the contributions to the social security office by the 15th day of the following month.

 There is a decent amount of leeway for employees that agree to work for their employer a large number of hours during a workweek.
 Polish labor law does set a minimum wage, as well as overtime and minimum paid leave.

-For more information about how our Global Payroll Technology integrates with local payroll providers in Poland, contact us today
+For more information about how our Global Payroll Control Platform integrates with local payroll providers in Poland, contact us today

 Using Payslip, we can manage all our payrolls across nine in-country vendors on one platform.
 When the global Covid-19 pandemic arose, it was not an issue from a payroll perspective, and critically getting everyone paid.
 The Payslip platform enabled continuity for our international payroll service including the fast and seamless implementation of the Payslip Employment Self Service during this time.